12 Best Things To Do In Connemara, Ireland

 6. Connemara National Park

-No visit to the Connemara Peninsula is complete without heading to one of the region’s main attractions: Connemara National Park.
 Located in the northern part of the region between the lively fishing village of Letterfrack and the city of Clifden, this park is one of six national parks in Ireland.

 Entry into the national park is free of charge and there is a visitor’s centre where you can grab trail maps (there are plenty of well-marked trails that are accessible for all kinds of fitness levels).
 There is also a Tea Room where you can warm up with a cuppa or have a bite to eat after exploring the beautiful surroundings.

-Part of the park used to be owned by the Kylemore Abbey and another major part of the part was owned by Richard Martin, also known as Humanity Dick, who is well-known for being the founder of what is today called the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
+Part of the park used to be owned by the Kylemore Abbey and another major part of the park was owned by Richard Martin, also known as Humanity Dick, who is well-known for being the founder of what is today called the Royal Society for the Prevention of Cruelty to Animals (RSPCA).

 Whether you’re looking for a fifteen-minute walk along a paved path or a longer and more strenuous trek through the gorgeous flora of the park, there is no doubt that this is one of the best things to do in Connemara.